Home Insurance in France: Guide for International Students

 Lemonade: Modern and affordable

-Lovys: Flexible and customizable
+Lovys: Flexible and practical for shared flats

 How to Choose the Right One?